Berkeley-CS61B/skeleton-sp16/lab12/spec/lab12.md

     }

 Recall from [lecture 13](https://docs.google.com/presentation/d/1RfguNPWCGdRKnbH8t74nnhfRWR4Pcj4FyHsLLFrWc4Y) that if a method operates on generic types, the generic type should be defined before the return type of the method.
 In the example above, the part of the function declaration that says `<Item extends Comparable>` means that the `mergeSort` function operates on generic type `Item`, which must extend `Comparable` (we need `Item` to extend `Comparable` so that we can use the `compareTo` method to compare items).
 In other words, you can interpret the declaration above as saying "the `mergeSort` function takes a `Queue` of things that implement the `Comparable` interface, and returns a `Queue` of those things in sorted order."
 If you're unsure how to write code in functions like this, take a look at the helper functions that we provided, which may be helpful examples.

+#### My code works fine but the autograder fails with some sort of JSON error.

+The issue is probably that your code is quadratic time instead of linearithmic.
+Your code should be able to easily handle collections of 10,000 items, even if there are lots of duplicates and/or the collection is in sorted order already.